1ynxy/mesh-net/README.md

 ### 4.4 example scenario

 The setup used during the evaluation phase consisted of a mix of x86-x64 devices of differing capabilities and a handful of low power ARM devices, all running on the same network, connected over ethernet.
 This does not represent a real world scenario terribly well, unless the mesh network capabilities are limited to a LAN connection, but it provides more realistic latency statistics than performing the same test on a single machine using docker or virtual machines.
 All devices ran the same flavour of Linux as this was the simplest way to build and run the tool for each.
-These devices include:
+These devices include, ranging from most computationally capable to least:

 - x86-x64 AMD based desktop computing device
 - x86-x64 Intel based portable computing device
 - ARM 64Bit Broadcom computing device (Raspberry Pi 3 B+)
-- ARM 64Bit Broadcom computing device (Raspberry Pi Zero W)
+- ARM 64Bit Broadcom computing device (Raspberry Pi 3 B+)

 ### 4.5 discussion of reliability